vincenicoara/solutions_architect_part1/README.md

 ### How to run:
 There are two ways to run this program.

+1) Run `npm run start <filename>`.
+- It looks for "filename" in the "/input/" folder.
+Please place your input file there before running.

 1) Run `npm run start`
-- The above method will automatically read the file in "/input/input.txt", so you would have to paste your desired file in this one.
+- If no filename is provided, it automatically uses the file "/input/input.txt".
+You can also paste your file in this one before you run.
-2) Run `npm run start <filename>`.
-- When you provide the filename, it automatically looks in the "/input/" folder, so you will need to place it there beforehand for this command to run successfully.

 Note: All of the above commands must be run in the highest level project directory (where main.js is)

 ### How to run tests:
 - Run `npm run tests`

+### Let me know if you have any questions! :)